cthit/chalmersit-rails/README.md

 # Add keys needed for auth
 You need to be connected to the digIT network for these steps.
-Go to 10.0.0.61, login using your standard account and then go to 10.0.0.61/oauth/applications
+Go to korriban.chalmers.it, login using your standard account and then go to korriban.chalmers.it/oauth/applications
 Add a new application:
 http://10.0.0.XXX:3000/auth/account/callback
 Where XXX is your assigned IP when connected to the digIT network